leocostaba/commerce_cielo/README.txt

   (Click on the "Edit" operation under Actions)
 * Make sure "Cielo Sandbox - Test environment" is switched on.
 While in there, you can also play around with the other configuration settings.
-  Note: The external library (Brazilcards) takes care of assigning the test credentials.
+  Note: The external library (Cielo PHP Library) takes care of assigning the test credentials.
 * You can use the following card numbers for testing on both credit and debit
   modes: